elixir-lang/ex_doc/README.md

 Now you are ready to generate your project documentation with `mix docs`.

 To see all options available when generating docs, run `mix help docs`.
-You may have to do `mix docs` or `mix deps.compile` first.
+You may have to run `mix docs` or `mix compile` first.

 ## Using ExDoc via command line